Marcowako/python-intro-v1/lessons/01 - Python Basics/03_debugging_basics.md

 print(f"Total: ${total:.2f}")
 ```

-By labeling each print with `"DEBUG"`, you can easily spot which lines are temporary and remove them once you've found the bug.
+By labeling each print with `"DEBUG"`, you can spot which lines are temporary and remove them once you've found the bug.

 ### Tips for Effective Print Debugging